shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ## About the Advanced Project Setup Wizard

-The Advanced Project Setup Wizard in Shotgun Desktop generates a pipeline configuration based on our Default Configuration that provides a solid base to build on, adding key software integrations, customizable settings, apps and UI elements that support the pipeline process.
+The Advanced Project Setup Wizard in Shotgun Desktop generates a pipeline configuration based on a Default Configuration.
+The Default Configuration provides a solid base to build on complete with customizable settings, apps, and UI elements that support the pipeline process.
 It creates a configuration you can edit and extend to meet your project’s pipeline needs.

 The Default Configuration includes:
 * A basic filesystem schema and templates that determine where files live on disk